Canon M6 vs Nikon D90

 It is notable that the M6 has a microphone port, which is missing on the D90.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the D90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
+Both the M6 and the D90 have been discontinued, but can regularly be found used on eBay.
+The D90 was replaced by the Nikon D7000, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Nikon D90 Manual.

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Nikon D90 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M6:

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 40% higher linear resolution.